Certificate in Fine Art Photography

 Building on Photo I and II courses, Photography III is a project and critique driven course aimed at students who have completed at least two photography courses in either black and white or digital.
 Assignments in this course are designed to allow students maximum latitude in their choice of medium, style, or subject while focusing their work on a single project for the quarter.
 In this course, students refine their technical knowledge and develop new conceptual strategies for creating their work.
 Research, critiques and project development are integral components of the class.
 This is a required course for the Certificate in Fine Art Photography and it is recommended that students take Photo I, II, III in sequence.

 Prerequisites: Photography II

-Digital Imaging I is a survey of Adobe Photoshop CS5 for photographers.
-As an introductory course, Digital Imaging I covers concepts like: basic navigation, layers and masks, channels, adjustment layers, how to make global and local adjustments, Camera RAW, and basic digital workflow.
+Photoshop Basics is a survey of Adobe Photoshop CC for photographers.
+As an introductory course it covers concepts like: basic navigation, layers and masks, channels, adjustment layers, how to make global and local adjustments, Camera RAW, and basic digital workflow.
 An introduction to printing is also a component of this course.
-This course is a prerequisite for Fine Art Digital Printing and Color.
+This course is a prerequisite for Contemporary Color and Fine Art Digital Printing.

 Both Fine Art Digital Printing and Fine Art Silver Printing courses are designed for students who are printing towards projects or portfolios.
 Fine Art Printing courses cover digital and analog techniques for making global and local adjustments in the image, enhancing or adjusting contrast, and proofing photographs for print.
 Students completing this course will be well-prepared for producing final projects and exhibition quality images.

-Prerequisites: Digital Imaging I (for Digital Printing) or Photo II B&W (for Silver Printing)
+Prerequisites: Photoshop Basics (for Digital Printing) or Introduction to Zone (for Silver Printing)